-U.S. President Donald Trump has reportedly pardoned Binance co-founder Changpeng Zhao (CZ).
+U.S. President Donald Trump has pardoned Binance co-founder Changpeng Zhao (CZ).
 Zhao, in 2023, had pleaded guilty for violating the U.S. Bank Secrecy Act (BSA) and breaching the national money laundering laws that led him to a four-month prison sentence between April and September 2024.
 CZ had petitioned President Trump for a pardon plea in May this year.

 Owing to the buzz around this development, the BNB token is garnering major attention from market participants.
 In the last one hour, the token has surged by 5.45 percent, bringing its price to $1,150 at the time of writing as per CoinMarketCap.
 BNB is the utility token of the Binance ecosystem and CZ is among massive and influential holders of the token.